Skip to Content

 2. Start your AI agent (e.g. claude, codex, gemini)

-3. The agent automatically has access to all Blueberry MCP tools
+3. The agent automatically has MCP access and the blueberry CLI on PATH

 Learn More